ebuddj/2021-ocha_report/README.md

 The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) is a United Nations body established in December 1991 by the General Assembly to strengthen the international response to complex emergencies and natural disasters.

+This is the Global Humanitarian Overview 2022, further updates will be published on our data platform: https://data.humdata.org.

 Here are the embed codes which are also available via the Live demo link.

 ### Section one: Global trends